 Soaking up beautiful rays of sunshine, while maintaining a low stress profile, eating local and home grown food, and enjoying some of the most beautiful beaches in the world…..This is life on the Nicoya Peninsula, and yes it is pura vida at its best.

 The Nicoya Peninsula of Costa Rica is one of the world’s only Blue Zones, an area where people are known to live measurably longer lives.
 Blue Zones have the highest percentage of centenarians living along side some of the happiest people in the world.
 They are small pieces of paradise with lots of sunshine, healthy diets, low stress, and areas with a strong sense of family and community.

 Costa Rica’s Nicoya Peninsula is approximately 80 miles long and 30 miles wide.
 It consists of ranch lands, pristine rivers, and un-touched beaches.
-Here in Santa Teresa, home to Florblanca Resort, the culture is laid back and revolves around the travelers who journey here from all over the world to enjoy the life style of this authentic village.
+Here in Santa Teresa, home to Florblanca, the culture is laid back and revolves around the travelers who journey here from all over the world to enjoy the lifestyle of our village.
 Surfing and basking in the awe-inspiring natural beauty of this place is a way of life for many of us who live here.

 The typical food eaten by locals is black beans and rice accompanied with the fresh catch of the day and a raw cabbage salad.
-This plate is referred to as a “casado.”
+This plate is referred to as a casado.
 Seafood from our surrounding waters is a part of our daily diet as well as an abundance of fresh tropical fruit.
-The days begin with sunrise and the wild sounds of the jungle, and end with an early sunset around 6 pm.
-Life on the Nicoya is healthy, peaceful, and tranquil.
+At Nectar Restaurant, we source our ingredients from local farms and fishermen to serve the most fresh, local dishes and to support our community.

 To read more about The Nicoya Peninsula and other Blue Zones, see these two articles: